-Most of us want to site our poultry farm in a rural area simply because we do not have a way to control the poultry farm odor or the land in the rural area is cheap to secure.
+Most of us want to site our poultry farm in a rural area simply because we do not have means to control the poultry farm odor or the land in the rural area is cheap to secure.

-I remember when I was working in a poultry farm; we used to have uneven growth habit in the chickens that were stocked the same day, I used to be very curious.
+I remember when I was working in a poultry farm as an intern; we used to have uneven growth habit among the chickens that were stocked the same day, I used to be very curious.
 I used to think it was probably as a result of their genetic makeup until the day we caged the bigger ones and left behind the smaller ones in the rearing unit.

 Many would not agree with this but it is just the best but uncommon practice.
 Do not feed and stock day -old-chicks on the day of arrival.

 The first feaces of the chicks are always green in color; when you stock and feed on the day of arrival, the chicks would pass out the greenish feaces into the feeding tray and in the process of eating, they ingest it back into their system.
 This may weaken their immune system and cause infection.
-Stock the day-old-chicks the second day of delivery and start the feeding with clean equipment.
+Stock the day-old-chicks after 12-24 hours of delivery and start the feeding with clean equipment.

 These are the seven mistakes that make poultry farm fail. feel free to add yours and remember to Share!